-Clear cell sarcomas (CCS) of the kidney are a rare mesenchymal renal tumour that accounts for ~5% of primary renal neoplasms in paediatric population 1.
+Clear cell sarcomas of the kidney (CCSK) are a rare mesenchymal renal tumour that account for ~5% of primary renal neoplasms in the paediatric population 1.

-CCS appears as a large solid mass, usually unilateral and unifocal, replacing most of the kidney or centred in the medulla 1.
+The tumour appears as a large solid mass, usually unilateral and unifocal, replacing most of the kidney or centred in the medulla 1.
 The cut surface appears gelatinous due to the abundance of extracellular mucopolysaccharides.
-Haemorrhage and necrosis are frequent finding (70%) 2.
+Haemorrhage and necrosis are frequent findings (70%) 2.

 Histologically, nine subtypes have been described 1.
 Most of these, however, will show some of the classic features of the tumour microscopically, consisting of cords or nests of cells surrounded by delicate branching cellular fibrovascular septa akin to chicken wire.

 Although the margins of the tumour appear well defined grossly, they demonstrate infiltration into adjacent renal parenchyma with entrapment of the tubules on high power field microscopy.
 The entrapped tubules may become extensively dilated, giving the apparent cysts seen on gross tumour inspection 2.

 These tumours usually enhance heterogeneously and to a lesser extent than the adjacent kidney, with non-enhancing foci representing haemorrhage and necrosis 5.
 They often cross the midline.
 Calcification is uncommon 5.

 Usually appears as:

 - T1: low to intermediate signal